sonatype-nexus-community/terraform-provider-sonatypeiq/docs/index.md

 ## Compatability

-This Provider is tested on Sonatype IQ Server versions `186` through `193` currently.
+This Provider is tested against Sonatype IQ Server versions `186` through `196` currently.

 Some resources and features may depend on the version of Sonatype IQ Server you are running.
 See individual Data Source and Resource documentaiton for details.